 At Seacoast, our mission is to help people find God, grow their faith, discover their purpose, and make a difference.
 Accomplishing that mission goes beyond the weekend experience.
 We believe it is important to find a community to help you live out your faith.
 Whether your next steps involve baptism, joining a small group, or serving as a volunteer, we’re here to help and encourage you.

-The Inside Track process helps you understand the mission and culture of Seacoast Church.
+Next Steps helps you understand the mission and culture of Seacoast Church.
 After completing the course, you will have the necessary knowledge and resources to take your next steps and build lasting relationships.

 Small groups meet regularly to study the Bible, pray for one another, and build lasting relationships.
 We have small groups of all kinds: for women, men, young professionals and students, as well as for sports enthusiasts, married couples, and those needing to address hurts, habits and hang-ups that keep us from living in freedom.
 Small groups are safe places to share experiences, victories and hope.